almachelouche/middleman/content/email/NZ/Welcome/001/welcome_generic.md

 	icon='''au_edm1_welcome_icon_20161019'''
 	title='''Can we help?'''
-	copy='''Our Ford customer Relationship Centre is available to assist with any questions you may have.
+	copy='''Our Ford Customer Relationship Centre is available to assist with any questions you may have.
 Contact them on <br/><span style="color:#FFFFFF">0800 367 369</span>.'''

 [[module]] #Footer NZ Social